salkuadrat/universe/index.md

-# Universe

-The easy & flexible way to use interactive maps in Flutter.

-## Usage

 Inspired by the simplicity of Leaflet.js, we can add maps functionality to our flutter project with as simple as adding this lines of code:

 ```